 How does solar work?

-The sun is the source of life on earth.
-Solar power works because the solar panels we install on your roof absorb sunlight (photons), before sending it to a high quality inverter, which converts it to AC power, which in turn powers your home.
+The solar panels we install on your roof absorb sunlight (photons), then send them to a high-quality inverter, which converts it to AC power, which in turn powers your home.

 Watch the video below to learn how solar works.

 Inverters, batteries and solar panels work together to form a rooftop solar system.
-How do these components convert sunlight that powers your home?
-Below is our simple guide to understanding how it works.
+Learn more about how photovoltaic transformation produces solar power.

 When sunlight reaches solar panels, DC current is created.